Application Security

 • Look and block for SQL code, HTML tags, etc..

-• Parameter Pollution - a trick attackers try to get around input validatio/filtering
+• Parameter Pollution - a trick attackers try to get around input validation/filtering

 • Example www.example.com/status?account=1&account=1' or 1=1;--